ballakrisz/PointCloudSegmentation/README.md

 # Point Cloud Segmentation
-## TODO
-make 2 sections in the how to build part, one if using vscode and one if not using vscode

 ## Team information

 Team name: Balla Krisztián (solo ha lehet) --> or something  like this (this name choice wasn't the greatest idea)